Dental Implants Frequently Asked Questions

 Dental Implant common questions

 Read answers to frequently asked questions about living with dental implants.
-For more information, or to schedule a consult with Dr. Friedman or Dr. Clemente, please use our Appointment form or call one of our convenient locations: Northeast Philadelphia Periodontal Office Phone Number 215-676-0717 Philadelphia • Warminster Periodontal Office Phone Number 215-672-5515 Warminster.
+For more information, or to schedule a consult with Dr. Friedman or Dr. Wang, please use our Appointment form or call one of our convenient locations: Northeast Philadelphia Periodontal Office Phone Number 215-676-0717 Philadelphia • Warminster Periodontal Office Phone Number 215-672-5515 Warminster.